 3. Underline a larger sense of purpose

-4. Address ‘what’s in it for them’
+5. Address ‘what’s in it for them’

-To maximize end user adoption, you must also effectively communicate what’s in it for employees on an individual day-to-day level.
-It’s natural that your people want to know how this new technology is going to make their jobs easier.
+To maximize end-user adoption of any new HR platform, you must effectively communicate what benefits employees can experience on an individual day-to-day level.
+It’s natural that your people want to know how this (or any) new technology is going to make their jobs easier.
 Meanwhile, you want to motivate all key stakeholders to put the software you’ve invested in to good use, as explained by HR Lab.